dschnare/react-slot/README.md

     <div class="slot-footer footer my-footer">TheFooter</div>

-Also, if a default slot exists and no slotted subtree is found with the value set to `default` or unnamed, then all React nodes without a slot designation will be inserted into the default slot.
+Also, if a default slot exists and no slotted subtree is found with the value set to `"default"` or `true`, then all React nodes without a slot designation will be inserted into the default slot.

     <div slot='slot-name'>...</div>